What are the Times Higher Education World University Rankings?

 Ultimately, only you will know whether a university is a good fit for you.
 For this reason, THE never gives direct or personal advice about which university you should choose.

-To help you with the decision process, you can see the table with the overall rank of universities, under performance breakdown you can sort universities by each performance indicator to suit your priorities, and you can further explore by key statistics to discover more information about the university environment.
+To help you with the decision process, in the World University Rankings table under performance breakdown, you can sort universities by each performance indicator to suit your priorities, and you can further explore by key statistics to discover more information about the university environment.

-If you are interested in how a university ranks for a specific subject, you can choose the relevant Subject Ranking – see here for a list of subjects covered by each ranking.
+If you are interested in how a university ranks for a specific subject, you can choose the relevant subject ranking – see here for a full list of the subject rankings.

 I have an offer from a specific university.
 Should I accept it?